adrianleh/adrianleh.github.io/_pages/about.md

 Hi!
 ======
 I'm a second year PhD student at the University of Chicago working (quantum) programming languages and verification, adivsed by [John Reppy](https://people.cs.uchicago.edu/~jhr/).
 My interests lie in programming languages: compilation and verification, quantum computing, and software engineering.
+I'm excited to be joining Microsoft Quantum for the summer as a research intern.

 {% include base_path %}